 Talking to children and young people about war and conflict

-- Find ways to cope together with uncertainty
+- Find ways to cope with uncertainty together

 - Be hopeful for peace and safety for all

-- Be compassionate
+- Be compassionate for all

 - Look after our own wellbeing and seek support as we support others